 Fake eyelashes, pink blush, rhinestones, I want to dress up each and every alpaca like they were a ballroom dancer.
 Forgive me if you feel this is cruel, I want to do this out of love.

-(Scene opens in a village marketplace resembling something between a Moroccan bazaar and a sidewalk sale at Fashion Place Mall.
+One day I hope to travel to Peru and see alpacas in their natural surroundings, which I picture might be something like this: (Scene opens in a village marketplace resembling something between a Moroccan bazaar and a sidewalk sale at Fashion Place Mall.
 There are brightly colored dresses hanging on either side of the street, and lovely alpacas are mingling throughout the booths, politely saying hello to each other as they bat their eyelashes and shop for new clothes.
 And handbags.
 And shoes.)

 Holly: (Wide-eyed and full of wonder, is taking in the sight when a lovely brown alpaca walks up to her.)
 Well hello there, Mr. Paca.